On the Relationship between Truth and Political Bias in Language Models: Experimental Setup

-\paragraph{Political Dataset: TwinViews-13k} To test reward models for political bias, we use GPT-3.5-turbo \citep{openaiGPT35turbo2023} to generate TwinViews-13k, a dataset consisting of 13,855 pairs of left-leaning and right-leaning statements matched by topic.
+\paragraph{Political Dataset: TwinViews-13k} To test reward models for political bias, we use GPT-3.5 Turbo \citep{openaiGPT35turbo2023} to generate TwinViews-13k, a dataset consisting of 13,855 pairs of left-leaning and right-leaning statements matched by topic.
 The model was instructed to keep the statements as similar as possible in style and length.
 We used generated statements because of the dearth of large topically matched datasets of political statement pairs; for example, the popular political compass test\footnote{\url{https://www.politicalcompass.org/test}} includes only a few statements.
 We extensively audited the generated statements to ensure their relevance and quality.
 Details of the prompt and the quality-assurance process, including a sample of the statement pairs (\autoref{tab:samples-pol-statements}), can be found in \autoref{sec:appendix-poldata-generated}.
+However, we note that using LLM generated data can lead to a variety of issues, such as the risk of agreement bias, and thus we would encourage users of this data to consider these limitations (see \autoref{sec:limitations} for a more thorough discussion).
 We release the final TwinViews dataset publicly for use by the community.

-\paragraph{Models} We clarify terminology with respect to the different model types here.
-A ``base'' model refers to a pre-trained LLM without any further fine-tuning, while a ``vanilla'' reward model is a base model fine-tuned on standard human preference datasets such as OpenAssistant \cite{kopfOpenAssistantConversationsDemocratizing2023}, Anthropic Helpful-Harmless \cite{baiTrainingHelpfulHarmless2022}, and OpenAI's summarizing from human feedback data \cite{stiennonLearningSummarizeHuman2020}.
-A ``truthful'' reward model is a base model fine-tuned on a truthfulness dataset.
+\paragraph{Models} Here we clarify terminology with respect to the different model types.
+A ``base'' model refers to a pre-trained LLM without any further fine-tuning, while a ``vanilla'' reward model is a base model fine-tuned (only) on standard human preference datasets such as OpenAssistant \cite{kopfOpenAssistantConversationsDemocratizing2023}, Anthropic Helpful-Harmless \cite{baiTrainingHelpfulHarmless2022}, and OpenAI's summarizing from human feedback data \cite{stiennonLearningSummarizeHuman2020}.
+A ``truthful'' reward model is a base model fine-tuned on a truthfulness dataset (with no preceding fine-tuning on human preference data).